 History buffs will surely be delighted to know that right underneath the Upper Barrakka Gardens lie the Lascaris War Rooms; a sprawling warren of secret tunnels, chambers and operations rooms, from where some of the most epic battles fought in the Mediterranean during the war were coordinated.
 This wartime museum was awarded a Trip Advisor Travellers’ Choice Award in 2020.

 If you are in Valletta you should visit the Grandmaster’s Palace, the Palace Armoury, St John’s Co-Cathedral – which houses Caravaggio’s masterpiece The Beheading of St John – the National Museum of Archaeology, and the National Museum of Fine Arts.

-Valletta’s unique grid-like streets are vibrant with activity during the day, especially since the law courts, many offices, shops, restaurants, and Government departments are found here.
-In the evening the city winds down but if you’re a theatre aficionado you could be in for a treat as the city’s three main theatres put up some spectacular performances throughout the year.
+Valletta’s unique grid-like streets are vibrant with activity during the day, especially since the law courts, shops, some of the islands’ best restaurants including three of Malta’s Michelin-star eateries, and Government departments are found here.
+In the evening the city somewhat winds down and becomes the perfect hangout spot where to catch your breath over a cocktail or a good meal.
+If you’re a theatre aficionado you could be in for a treat as the city’s three main theatres put up some spectacular and thought-provoking performances as well as host a number of exhibitions throughout the year.

 The best way to go about the city is on foot, but you can also get an electric cab or one of the circular buses serving the city.